 Email Nathaniel at: firstname.lastname@example.org

-Andrew Byrum is a Research Analyst I in the Office of Research, Evaluation, and Program Support (REPS).
-Andrew works with the Early College Initiative (ECI), helping to evaluate both enrollment and outcome data, at the high school and postsecondary level.
+Andrew Byrum is a Research Analyst I in the Office of Research, Evaluation, and Program Support (REPS), where he supports research and evaluation of the Early College Initiative (ECI) and CUNY Tutor Corps.

 Email Andrew at: email@example.com